verlok/inp-workshop/guide/13-async-effects.md

 ```
 </details>

-However&mdash;what if I interact *again* after the async call resolves?
+However, what if I interact *again* after the async call resolves?

 ## Takeaway

-As long as the *Next Paint* after Interaction is allowed to render, even if the browser decides it doesn't actually need a new rendering update, Interaction measurement stops.
+As long as the *Next Paint* after Interaction is allowed to render, even if the browser decides it doesn't need a new rendering update, Interaction measurement stops.

-Asynchronous effects, such as updates that come after timers or network response will *not* affect INP.
-Unless, of course, they actually block Next Paint, or the *next* Interaction (as input delay).
+Asynchronous effects, such as updates that come after timers or network responses will *not* affect INP.
+Unless, of course, they block Next Paint, or the *next* Interaction (as input delay).

-Another example: a `fetch()` or resource attached to dom elements, which is already prefetched may actually be available before the next rendering opportunity.
+Another example: a `fetch()` or resource attached to dom elements, which is already prefetched may be available before the next rendering opportunity.

 **Next: [Lesson: if you cannot remove it, at least move it!](https://github.com/malchata/inp-workshop/blob/main/guide/14-move-it.md)**